 Purpose.
-The purpose of the proposed construction is to link the NSRC/NW/CRC rail systems, to provide an efficient, less congested route, partially via UPR, between St. Louis and eastern points on the combined system, to improve the efficiency and quality of the rail service offered by the consolidated system, and to add or expand facilities to handle anticipated increased rail traffic.
+The purpose of the proposed construction is to link the NSRC/NW/CRC rail systems, to provide an efficient, less route between Chicago, IL and Cincinnati, OH and on to Atlanta, Ga and points in the Southeast U.S., to improve the efficiency and quality of the rail service offered by the consolidated system, and to add or expand facilities to handle anticipated increased rail traffic.